steffiso/Datalution/readme.txt

 	- copy Player.score to Mission where Player.id=Mission.pid
 	- move Player.score to Mission where Player.id=Mission.pid
 	- new Job
+	- start (leads to an sample dataset in Datastore of three Player and three Mission entities)
 - Additional informations/ limitations:
 	- the tool only accepts attribute "id" for get commands
 	- commands for a kind that doesn't exist will be ignored